Tzviel-tech/Real-Time-Injury-Preventing-Using-Computer-Vision-And-Deep-Learning/README.md

 ## Supported Exercises

-- Squats
+- Shoulder Press
-- Bicep - Cruls
+- Bicep Curls
 - Plank

 ## How It Works